Okemos Family Attorney

 - Source and amount of property awarded to each party: A determination will be made on how the property will be divided between each party including whether or not a piece of property needs to be sold.

-- Present situation of parties: The Court will look at various factors on the supporting spouse’s ability to pay and the dependent spouse’s current needs.
+- The present situation of parties: The Court will look at various factors on the supporting spouse’s ability to pay and the dependent spouse’s current needs.

 - Past relations and conduct: Although Michigan is a no-fault divorce state, arguments regarding “fault” can be used to persuade a Court’s opinion regarding spousal support awards.
 A few examples of “fault” are infidelity, alcohol or drug use, or physical or emotional abuse.